Chicken Apple Arugula Goat Cheese Salad

 - Salt and pepper

-1 Heat stick-free frying pan to medium heat.
-Add a tablespoon of olive oil and lightly sauté the shallot slices until translucent.
-Remove from pan.
-Add another tablespoon of olive oil and cook the chicken breast pieces, stirring occasionally, until just cooked through - 5 to 10 minutes.
+2 Heat another tablespoon of olive oil in the pan and when the oil is hot, add the chicken breast pieces.
+Cook, stirring occasionally, until just cooked through, 5 to 10 minutes.
 Sprinkle some salt on the chicken while you are cooking it.
 Remove from pan and chill.

-2 When chicken has cooled, toss together in a serving bowl the shallots, chicken, sliced green apple, arugula, walnuts and goat cheese.
+3 When chicken has cooled, toss together in a serving bowl the shallots, chicken, sliced green apple, arugula, toasted walnuts and goat cheese.
 Dress with olive oil, lemon juice, salt and pepper to taste.